ECONOMIC PIPE SIZING USING THE GENERAUX EQUATION

 This case study demonstrates the implementation of an API 560 fired heater compound component in Flownex®.
 It also shows how…

-COMBUSTION MODELLING
+NATURAL GAS COMBUSTION MODELLING

 This case study demonstrates the use of Flownex® to model and analyse a natural gas combustion process.
 Several compound components…